 Einride Saga is the brain behind it all, the intelligent software that coordinates, optimizes, and digitizes your shipping network and makes it actionable on your phone.
 Book deliveries, explore data, orchestrate shipments, and evolve to a cleaner and smarter way of transport execution.

-An evolution of the innovation that started it all, the Flatbed Pod is an electric and autonomous truck that’s compatible with standard shipping containers and customizable to meet specialized industry needs.
+An evolution of the innovation that started it all, the Einride Pod is an electric and autonomous truck that’s compatible with standard shipping containers and customizable to meet specialized industry needs.
 It provides the flexibility necessary to bring autonomous and electric tech to countless new applications.

 Creating 2,000 new jobs